 The Nominating Committee will report a slate of candidates to the Alumni Council as soon as reasonably possible after its work is completed.
 All candidates will be notified, whether or not such individuals have been selected by the Nominating Committee to stand for election.
 For those individuals selected to stand for election, the Alumni Association staff will work with each candidate to procure biographical information, photos, and position statements for use on the election ballot.

 Is the Alumni Council election the same as the Penn State Board of Trustees election?

-No. These two elections are both held in the spring and Alumni Association members are eligible to vote in each, but otherwise they are completely separate elections for very different governing bodies.
-Information about the Penn State Board of Trustees members and its election process is available on the BOT website.
+No. These two elections are both held in the spring of each year and Alumni Association members are generally eligible to vote in each.
+But otherwise, they are completely separate elections for very different governing bodies.
+Information about the Penn State Board of Trustees members and its election process is available at the BOT website.

-Does the Alumni Association endorse any alumni candidates for the Alumni Council or Board of Trustees election?
+Does the Alumni Association endorse any alumni candidates for the Alumni Council or Board of Trustee election?

 No. Alumni Association policy is to refrain from publicly endorsing, supporting, or campaigning to elect individual candidates to the University’s Board of Trustees or to Alumni Council.
 The Alumni Association takes the position that all candidates whose name appears on the election ballot for the University’s Board of Trustees and the Alumni Council are worthy of consideration; thus, the Alumni Association would not recommend one or more specific candidate(s) to its large and diverse body of alumni.

 Moreover, alumni groups affiliated with the Alumni Association also refrain from endorsing specific candidates.
 The Alumni Association does, however, promote the full slate of candidates for each election in order to encourage greater University alumni participation in both elections and encourages its affiliate groups to do the same.

 Contact our Volunteer Services team at email@example.com or 800-548-LION (5466), option 3.